NoumenaDigital/npl-vscode-extension/README.md

 ## Overview

-This extension provides support for the Noumena Protocol Language (NPL) in VS Code.
+This extension provides support for the Noumena Protocol Language (NPL) in VS Code (and VS Code forks such as Cursor).

 ## Features